TriumphLLC/Blend4Web/deploy/doc/en/_sources/physics.txt

     Buoyancy coefficient.

 *Water Linear Damping*
     Linear velocity damping when the object is on the water surface (or under water).
-When the object is not in water the physics settings are used.
+When the object is not in water, the physics settings are used.

 *Water Rotation Damping*
     Rotation damping when the object is on the water surface (or under water).
-When the object is not in water the physics settings are used.
+When the object is not in water, the physics settings are used.

 Floating Vehicles aka Watercrafts
 =================================